About Me

 My Background

-• I’ve long been passionate about supporting people in their experience of purpose, belonging, and joy.
+• I’ve long been passionate about supporting people in their experience of belonging and wellbeing.
 Through my studies in philosophy and political science at Boston University, I came to realize the importance of reducing social and political barriers that can interfere with our capacity to live such lives of dignity and meaning.

 This recognition inspired me to pursue a Master's degree in Social Work, with a focus on clinical practice from the University of Washington.
 My education was further enriched through the University of Washington's Graduate Training in Interdisciplinary Collaboration as well as Core Leadership programs, where I also received certification in Human Services Management.
 To expand upon my therapeutic approach, I completed ICF-accredited Professional Coach Training through Seattle Coach.